AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 glimmer package
 ```

-It works out of the box for any application scaffolded by [Glimmer Scaffolding](#scaffolding), generating all available packaging types on the current platform (e.g. `dmg`, `pkg`, `app-image` on the Mac) and displaying a message indicating what pre-requisite setup tools are needed if not installed already (e.g. [Wix Toolset](https://wixtoolset.org/) to generate MSI files on Windows).
+It works out of the box for any application scaffolded by [Glimmer Scaffolding](#scaffolding), generating default packaging type on the current platform if not specified (i.e. `app-image`) and displaying a message indicating what pre-requisite setup tools are needed if not installed already (e.g. [Wix Toolset](https://wixtoolset.org/) to generate MSI files on Windows).
 If you install Wix, make sure it is on the system PATH by adding for example "C:\Program Files (x86)\WiX Toolset v3.11\bin" to the Windows Environment Variables.

 You may choose to generate a specific type of packaging instead by addionally passing in the `[type]` option.
 For example, this generates an MSI setup file on Windows: